Website Interview…Ask the Author!

 A: I’d be afraid to average it out.
-I wrote my first novel, The Ties That Bind, in about eight or nine months.
-Much later, I wrote the second book in the series, Embers From Ash and Ruin, in six weeks.
-The third book has taken years.
-It depends on what’s happening and how much time I can dedicate to sitting there and doing it.
-Family time, day jobs, they all affect the process.
-The series contains many nuances that require absolutely concentration.
+I wrote my first novel, Lockhardt Sound (formerly The Ties That Bind), in about eight or nine months.
+Much later, I wrote the second book in the series, A Fate Worse Than Fame, in six weeks.
+Book three, Ballad of Someday, took years.
+Hit Makers, book four, about four months.
+Simply put, it depends on what’s going on and how much time I can dedicate to sitting there and writing.
+Many things affect the process.
+The saga contains many nuances that require absolute concentration.
 If I don’t have the proper solitude, I may overlook some detail.
-So I guess averaging the writing of the series would scare me.
-I like to use Embers as the litmus test, because it reminds me what I’m capable of under the ideal circumstances.
+Overall, I like to use Fate as the litmus test, because it reminds me what I’m capable of under the ideal circumstances.

 Q: Have you ever had writer’s block?

 A: Yes and no. I don’t believe in writer’s block, per se.
 I learned early on not to get sucked into that myth.
 I write through it, even if it’s gibberish.
 Eventually, it’ll start flowing again.
 You can always go back and edit out whatever didn’t work once you’re back in the zone.
 I have, however, experienced periods where I felt unable to write.
-Ideas were there, but sitting down to write them has been impossible.
-I’ve struggle with that for various reasons.
-I actually hate one of my characters so much, it prevented me from moving forward for a long time.
+Ideas were there, but sitting down to write them wasn’t possible.
+I’ve struggled with that for various reasons.
+I actually hated one of my characters so much, it prevented me from moving forward for a long time.
 She and I had nothing to say to each other.

 Q: What kind of research do you do, and how long do you spend researching before beginning a book?

 A: Research is a fluid thing for me.
 It may or may not begin before I start writing.
 The time I spend depends on what I’m writing about, and how much I know about the subject going in.
-For example, I have a musical background, but not to the level seen in the Ties That Bind saga.
+For example, I have a musical background, but not to the level seen in the Music is Murder saga.
 I knew enough to start writing, but did a great deal of research as I went along—details about the music business, its history, and the challenges faced by those who’ve reached its highest echelon.
 Some research topics are identified right away; some I don’t know about until I need them.
 I’m big on research, though.
-Probably to an obsessive level.
+To an obsessive level.
 I can spend hours researching a topic just to add one well-placed sentence.
-In Ties, I found myself researching Key Biscayne weather from February of 1991, as well as the exact locations of its phone booths.
+In Lockhardt Sound, I found myself researching Key Biscayne weather from February of 1991, as well as the exact locations of its phone booths.
 Trust me.
 There’s a line to be drawn.
 I routinely cross it.